bdavs/adventurelib/README.md

 # adventurelib

-`adventurelib` provides basic functionality for writing text-based adventure games, with the aim of making it easy enough for young teenagers to do.
+`adventurelib` provides basic functionality for writing text-based adventure games

 The foundation of adventurelib is the ability to define functions that are called in response to commands.
 For example, you could write a function to